longhorn/longhorn/enhancements/20250508-v2-volume-cloning.md

 Requirements and assumptions:
 1. A volume is create in fast clone mode
 1. It has [restrictions](#fast-v2-cloning) above
-1. If wanted, user can remove the restriction by perfroming volume decouple
+1. If wanted, user can remove the restriction by performing volume decouple

 Flow: